• Skip to primary navigation

 This post contains affiliate links.
 This means I earn a small commission at no cost to you.
 You can view my affiliate disclosure here.

-einkorn cinnamon raisin bread
+Sliced einkorn cinnamon raisin bread, an einkorn bread recipe.

 5 ½ cups whole wheat einkorn flour